MicrosoftDocs/quantum-docs/articles/azure-quantum-common-issues.md

 When you first start working with Azure Quantum, you may run into these common issues.

 ## Submitting jobs

+### Issue: Missing targets

+If the target where you want to run your job is missing from the available target list, you likely need to update to the latest version of the [Quantum Development Kit (Visual Studio 2022)](https://marketplace.visualstudio.com/items?itemName=quantum.DevKit64) or [Quantum Development Kit for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=quantum.quantum-devkit-vscode).

 ### Issue: Operation returns an invalid status code 'Unauthorized'